-Various block storage devices, such as cloud disks and local disks, have different performance metrics and specifications.
-Familiarize yourself with performance metrics and select block storage devices that are suitable for specific workloads and applications based on your storage capacity requirements and the performance metrics.
-This topic describes the performance metrics and specifications of cloud disks and local disks.
+Various block storage devices have different performance metrics and prices.
+You can select block storage devices that are suitable for specific workloads and applications based on your storage capacity requirements.
+This topic describes the performance metrics and specifications of cloud disks, local disks, and elastic ephemeral disks.

 Performance metrics

 The key metrics that are used to measure the performance of block storage devices include IOPS, throughput, and latency.
-Specific block storage devices have capacity requirements.
-For example, enhanced SSDs (ESSDs) at different performance levels (PLs) have different capacity ranges.
+The performance of specific block storage devices is related to the device capacity.
+For example, Enterprise SSDs (ESSDs) at different performance levels (PLs) support different capacity ranges.

 Metric